RyanDsilva/vidishaagarwal.com/content/projects/mancity.md

   - type: section
     header: "The Insight: The overlooked are the most loyal"
     content: >-
-      When people have constantly been ignored and discounted, all they want is to feel seen; when someone makes them feel like they matter, they love them differently, supporting them in every way they can, defending them when they’re being disparaged and loving them with all their might.
+      *When people have constantly been ignored and discounted, all they want is to feel seen; when someone makes them feel like they matter, they love them differently, supporting them in every way they can, defending them when they’re being disparaged and loving them with all their might.*

       ![](/images/screenshot-2024-06-30-at-4.46.27 pm.png)
+  - type: section
+    header: "The Solution: City Sees You"
+    content: >-
+      Manchester City as a team knows what it is like to struggle and feel overlooked owing to a history of losing and living in Manchester United's shadow.
+Now that Man City is at the top, it is time to uplift others.

+      City Sees You is a platform that allows Manchester City to champion the unseen, unheard and overlooked audiences in America that will gain the team their undying loyalty and love.
 gallery:
   - /images/screenshot-2024-06-30-at-4.29.43 pm.png
 ---